rust-cv/hgg/README.md

 ## Credits

-I (Geordon Worley) designed and created this data structure through emperical testing, random ideas, and a focus on data-dependence.
+I (Geordon Worley) designed and created this data structure through empirical testing, random ideas, and a focus on data-dependence.
 However, I did not create this data structure out of thin air.
 It builds upon the work of [the HNSW paper](https://arxiv.org/pdf/1603.09320.pdf).
 Although the resultant data-structure is very different from HNSW, the concept of a hierarchy of nearest neighbor graphs is retained.
 This is why the name of the crate is Hierarchical Greedy Graphs, as homage to Hierarchical Navigable Small Worlds.